muon-spectroscopy-computational-project/muspinsim/README.md

     mu e 2H
 ```

 List the spins to be used in the system.
-This has to include a muon (`mu`) and can contain only one electron (`e`) at the moment.
-The electron, if present, will be the one all hyperfine couplings are with.
+This has to include a muon (`mu`) and can contain one or more electrons (`e`).
+If only one electron is present, it will be the one all hyperfine couplings are with by default.
 Atomic species refer to the nuclei (so, for example, if you're trying to model the interaction of a muon with a paramagnetic electron on an iron atom, you want to use `e`, not `Fe`; the actual spin is that of an electron, not a nucleus!).
 The default isotope is the most common one that has a non-zero spin.
 Other isotopes may be specified by writing the atomic mass as an integer before the symbol.
 By default, this is a muon and an electron.

 **name**